 Some companies are banking on the demand for foods bursting with flavor to continue by introducing new products that appeal to the comfort-seeking consumer.
 One leading food company introduced loaded chicken bite appetizers filled with mac and cheese and parmesan for the foodservice industry.
 These portable, handheld appetizers come frozen, can be deep fried or baked and are satisfyingly tasty.
 However, a single serving has 780 mg of sodium, more than one-third the recommended daily allowance.

-Another category seeing tremendous sales growth was cheese snacks, with an $18 million increase in the first quarter of 2020 alone.
+Another category that saw tremendous sales growth was cheese snacks, with an $18 million increase in the first quarter of 2020 alone.
 Of course, these, too, are loaded with sodium, containing 10% of the recommended amount in a single serving.

 A Call For Better-For-You Snacks and Appetizers

-Whether these food trends continue after the pandemic is yet to be seen, but many pundits suggest that, having been reminded of how delicious indulgent foods are, their buying habits may persist.
+Whether these food trends continue after the pandemic is yet to be seen, but many pundits suggest that, having been reminded of how delicious indulgent foods are, consumer buying habits may persist.

-A way to reduce sodium in cheese soups and sauces while keeping them all natural is to replace a portion of the cheese with Grande Gusto®, a recently introduced cheese replacement ingredient made from whey.
-It’s been shown to reduce sodium levels in cheesy applications by 10% while also reducing fat and calories.
+A way to reduce sodium in cheese soups and sauces while keeping them all natural is to replace a portion of the cheese with Grande Gusto®, an ingredient made from whey. that replaces a portion of fresh, processed or powdered cheese.
+It’s been shown to reduce sodium levels in cheesy applications by 10–15% while also reducing fat and calories.
 Unlike most alternatives, however, it actually enhances cheese flavors due to its natural enzymatic properties and maintains that signature, silky texture.

 Grande Gusto also helps reduce costs associated with fresh or processed cheese and remains shelf stable for up to 18 months.
 To learn more about Grande Gusto, reach out to our team of food scientists for a sample and application considerations.